 Offered by the Mountain Skills Academy, the exciting no-experience required adventure allows you to ascend the legendary granite walls of the Sea to Sky corridor via a set of metal rungs and a specialized cable system.

 A guide will give encouragement (and assistance!) with some interesting facts and stories about the region throughout the tour.

 How does it go down?

 After a quick hike from Summit Lodge down to the starting point, the fun finally begins.
 You’re ready to strap yourself in and enjoy the jaw-dropping views while you climb the granite rock face.

 Via Ferrata doesn’t require any rock climbing experience or an exceptional level of fitness, thus making it perfectly suitable for children 8+, families and experienced climbers alike.

-The hour long tour starts and ends at the Summit Lodge, above the gondola platform.
+The hour-long tour both starts and ends at the Summit Lodge, above the gondola platform.

 For more information or to reserve your spot click the button below.

 Located at sea level next to the Gondola loading platform, the Basecamp Cafe offers hot and cold beverages such as smoothies, soft drinks, water, specialty coffee, and tea.

 If you’re hungry the small cafe has sandwiches and baked goods, which can be eaten on the outdoor patio.